 Taylor Photo SimonSees.com

-The District of Taylor is a small municipality in Northeastern British Columbia.
-The town sits on a terrace 60 m above the north bank, looking down on Peace River.
+The District of Taylor is a small municipality situated on the Alaska Highway in Northeastern British Columbia.
+The town sits on a terrace 60 m (197 ft) above the north bank, looking down on Peace River.
 The geography of the region helps to bless the region with good weather, year-round.
 The south-facing terrace and the Peace River form the Taylor Flats’ microclimate.
 This produces more frost-free days than the of the Peace River region.
 Additionally, the rain shadow created by the Rocky Mountains ensures the town receives a suppressed amount of precipitation, especially snowfall.

 Located on the banks of the mighty Peace River, this broad plane has been home to the settlers of Taylor since the early 1900s.